tandoni/374DesignProject/README.md

 	Ruying and Max focused on implementing the initial design and adding the internal structure.
 While Ishank focused on parsing, generating the diagrams, and testing by referring the design and internally created structure.

 Instructions:
-	To test the sequence diagrams, you will have to type in the class names in the TransferToUMLApp.java for the static field classes.
-After running the same file, it will generate a .sd file in input_output directory which can now be opened by the SDEdit.jar file (We chose to prefer jar due to all members running different OS).
+	To test the sequence diagrams, you will have to type in the class names in the MyMainApp.java for the static field classes.
+After running the same file, it will generate a GraphForSDEdit.sd file in input_output directory which can now be opened by the SDEdit.jar file (We chose to prefer jar due to all members running different OS).